Strengthening our community through philanthropy

 About the Community Foundation of Greater Memphis

-Established in 1969, the Community Foundation of Greater Memphis is one of about 750 community foundations in the United States.
+Established in 1969, the Community Foundation of Greater Memphis is one of nearly 800 community foundations in the United States.
 We serve West Tennessee, eastern Arkansas, and northern Mississippi, offering a variety of ways to make an impact in our community through charitable giving.

 What is a community foundation?

 In legal terms, a community foundation is a tax-exempt, 501(c)(3) publicly supported foundation governed by its own board of directors and created to serve a specific geographical area.
 The first community foundation was created in Cleveland, Ohio, in 1914.
-Today, community foundations in the United States have assets of more than $48 billion.
+Today, nearly 800 U.S. community foundations collectively grant more than $6.5 billion each year and manage more than $82 billion in charitable assets.

 A community foundation typically serves its community in three ways.
 It: